Bringing engineering to life across North Carolina through outreach, mentoring and education

 The Girls Middle School Video Game Design Camp will focus on computer engineering design challenges.
 Activities involve designing computer games, animated stories or helpful computer applications.
 No prior programming experience is necessary.
 You will work together and learn everything you need to know to be successful!

-The only way to apply is via our online application tool.
-You can access it by clicking on the "LOGIN/APPLY NOW" button on the top right corner of this Web page.
+The only way to apply is via our online application tool, which will be available between January 6 and March 27, 2016.
+Look for the large red button on the top right corner of this Web page.
 Please bookmark the site so you can return to it to complete your application and check on the status.

-Your son or daughter is required to draft and submit short personal answers to these two questions:
+Your son or daughter is required to submit short personal answers to these two questions:

 The submission is typed into the online application.